sergio-vaquerano/css-exercises-forked/foundations/flex/03-flex-header-2/README.md

 ![gif](./desired-outcome.gif)

 ### Self Check
-- Everything is centered vertically inside the header.yes, it is
+- Everything is centered vertically inside the header. [x]
-- There is 8px space between everything and the edge of the header.yes, it is
+- There is 8px space between everything and the edge of the header. [x]
-- Items are arranged horizontally as seen in the outcome image.yes, They are
+- Items are arranged horizontally as seen in the outcome image. [x]
-- There is 16px between each item on both sides of the header.yes, there is
+- There is 16px between each item on both sides of the header. [x]
-- flex is used to arrange everything.
-Yes, it is
+- flex is used to arrange everything. [x]